ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Join Response {#join-response}

-On receiving the Join Request, the KDC processes the request as defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, and returns a success or error response.
+On receiving the Join Request, the KDC processes it as defined in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}, and returns a success or error response.

 If the 'client\_cred' parameter is present, the KDC verifies the signature in the 'client\_cred\_verify' parameter.
 As PoP input, the KDC uses the value of the 'scope' parameter from the Join Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
-As public key of the joining node, the KDC uses either the one included in the authentication credential retrieved from the 'client\_cred' parameter of the Join Request or the one from the already stored authentication credential from previous interactions with the joining node.
-The KDC verifies the PoP evidence, which is a signature, by using the public key of the joining node, as well as the signature algorithm used in the group and possible corresponding parameters.
+As public key of the joining node, the KDC uses either the one included in the authentication credential retrieved from the 'client\_cred' parameter of the Join Request, or the one from the already stored authentication credential from previous interactions with the joining node.
+The KDC verifies the signature used as PoP evidence by means of the public key of the joining node, according to the signature algorithm used in the group and possible corresponding parameters.

-In the case of any join request error, the KDC and the Client attempting to join follow the procedure defined in {{join-error}}.
+In case of any Join Request error, the KDC and the joining node follow the procedure defined in {{join-error}}.

 In case of success, the KDC responds with a Join Response, whose payload formatted as a CBOR map MUST contain the following fields as per {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}:

-- 'gkty': the key type "Group_PubSub_Keying_Material" (REQ18) registered in {{iana-ace-groupcomm-key}} for the 'key' parameter.
+- 'gkty': this field specifies the key type "Group_PubSub_Keying_Material" (REQ18) registered in {{iana-ace-groupcomm-key}} for the 'key' parameter.

-- 'key': The keying material for group communication includes the following parameters (REQ17):
+- 'key': The keying material for group communication specified in this field includes the following parameters (REQ17):

    * 'cred_fmt', specifying the format of authentication credentials used in the group.
 This parameter takes its value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.

-At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+     At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above (REQ6).

    * 'sign_alg', specifying the Signature Algorithm used to sign messages in the group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.